Stay informed with the

 Although, Nick, you may have cycled through the average number of hands needed per royal flush (40,000, or 40,390 to be exact), it does not necessarily mean the probability of a royal is due at your next playing session.
 I must remind you, Nick, that video poker results are random.

-The Poisson Distribution—which is the probability of a given number of events occurring in a fixed interval of time and/or space—states that there is only a 63.2% probability of at least one royal in one cycle, but that eventually balances out, Nick, by the possibility of two or more royals in another cycle.
+The Poisson Distribution — which is the probability of a given number of events occurring in a fixed interval of time and/or space — states that there is only a 63.2 percent probability of at least one royal in one cycle, but that eventually balances out, Nick, by the possibility of two or more royals in another cycle.

 Gambling Wisdom of the Week: “No wife can endure a gambling husband, unless he is a steady winner.” —Thomas Robert Dewar